82 results found

-Kufa T, Shubber Z, MacLeod W, et al., CD4 count recovery and associated factors among individuals enrolled in the South African antiretroviral therapy programme: an analysis of national laboratory based data, PLoS ONE, ISSN: 1932-6203
+Kufa T, Shubber Z, MacLeod W, et al., 2019, CD4 count recovery and associated factors among individuals enrolled in the South African antiretroviral therapy programme: An analysis of national laboratory based data, PLoS ONE, Vol: 14, ISSN: 1932-6203

 Nabukalu D, Reniers G, Risher KA, et al., Population-level adult mortality following the expansion of antiretroviral therapy in Rakai, Uganda, Population Studies, ISSN: 0032-4728